2/1/2026

 Clerx helps insurance coverage and policyholder law firms answer inbound calls quickly, screen potential claims consistently, book consultations, and sync structured intake data directly into the firm’s existing CRM.

-Donna, the AI receptionist, ensures no inquiry goes unanswered and no viable claim is lost due to timing or overload.
+Donna, the AI receptionist, helps ensure no inquiry goes unanswered and no viable claim is lost due to timing or overload.
+Clerx’s live insurance-coverage post states that directly.

-If you want to see how this could work inside your firm, you can book a short demo.
+If you want to see how this could work inside your firm, you can book a short demo here:

 We use cookies to ensure you get the best experience on our website.
 For more information, please see our Privacy Policy.